What is insurance restoration roofing?

 • Have an up-to-date online presence with accurate contact information to be found through Google search.
 You should also have a form that is easy to fill out to inquire for services.

-• List your business with websites like HomeAdvisor and Yelp.
+• List your business with websites like Angi Leads (formerly HomeAdvisor) and Yelp.

 • Have active social media accounts.